SumeghaGodara/snakemake/Atmosphere_Cloud.md

 ![](/img/ssh1.png)

 - Enter 'yes' and then you will be asked for your CyVerse password.

+> Your cursor will not move or indicate you are typing as you enter your password.
+If you make a mistake, hit enter and you will be prompted again.

 - Successful login should look something like below

 ![](/img/ssh2.png)